MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 The <code>mobilefirst</code> folder, located at the root of the project contains <code>.wlapp</code> files.
 These files are the server-side entities that are deployed to the MobileFirst Server.

 ### Tutorials to follow next
-Now that your application contains the Native API library, you can follow the tutorials in the [Native iOS development](../../native/ios/) category to learn more about authentication and security, server-side development, advanced client-side development, notifications, and more.
+Now that the application is integrated with the MobileFirst Native SDK you can follow the tutorials in the [Native iOS development](../../native/ios/) category to learn more about authentication and security, server-side development, notifications, and more.